-Interest income of \$4 million in the first quarter of 2012 was unchanged compared to the first quarter of 2011, primarily reflecting a \$3 million increase related to two new notes receivable issued in conjunction with the spin-off, offset by a \$3 million decrease primarily associated with the repayment of certain loans subsequent to the 2011 first quarter.
+Twelve Weeks.
+Interest income of \$3 million in the second quarter of 2012 was unchanged compared to \$3 million in the second quarter of 2011, primarily reflecting a \$2 million increase related to two new notes receivable issued in conjunction with the spin-off, offset by a \$2 million decrease primarily associated with the repayment of certain loans during and after the 2011 second quarter.